How to Get Rid of Dog Smell & Eliminate Dog Odor

 Even after a bath, you may still have that dog smell in your home.
 But thanks to GotDog pet cologne, you can maintain that just bathed scent.
 Use it to help keep away the smelly dog odor.

-Pet cologne is safe for your pups and ranges in scent from sporty to chic.
+Pet cologne is safe for your pups and ranges in scent from sporty like our Aqua Di Dog and Timmy Holedigger, to chic like our Beautifur and Ms. Claybone.
 You can pick the scent you like best and have confidence that it will last long.

 GotDog pet deodorizing sprays are tangle-free and non-matting, so you don’t have to worry about disrupting your dog’s day with a full bath — just squirt and go!
 Our premium pet colognes are great for in-between washes when you want to get rid dog body odor fast.

 Between haircuts, you can help by brushing your dog regularly too.
-Doing so will remove loose fur and dead skin cells, which can help him smell better.
+Doing so will remove loose fur and dead skin cells, which can help you get rid of dog smell, too.

 Now that you know how to get rid of smelly dog odor, you can focus on all the fun that you have with your pup instead.
 We have designer-inspired scents that really hit the Spot so getting rid of dog smell is fun.
 Kiss that smelly dog goodbye fur-ever!Shop Dog Perfume